Gaston900/PSMSlugForever/README.md

 The cheat reference function, if the cloned game does not have a cheat file, it will reference the cheat file of the main ROM.

-Supports game list lst language files.
+Supports game list language files.

 Two new folder sections called “config” and “support” were added that independently group the configurations + extra content, so that everything is kept in order in a single folder.